lemberck/mlops/01-poetry-justFiles/steps.md

     - ctrl+D to exit python
     - ctrl+D to exit poetry

+### Install just
+- Install just (Ubuntu - terminal)
+    - `sudo apt install just`
+    - Note: You must have the Prebuilt-MPR set up on your system in order to run this command.

 -  Create the justfile with 'analyze' rule that runs the script using poetry